brilliant-mmcguire/brilliant-mmcguire.github.io/index.md

 ## Equity, diversity and inclusion
 We want to advance equity, diversity and inclusion in every dimension of what we do and hold ourselves accountable for the results.

+## Our philosophy and approach
+Incremental steps can lead to big changes
+Offering pro-bono advice, consultancy and grants Simple loans
+Equity based seed and follow up capital.